jcxldxr816/jcxldxr816/README.md

 ## Hi there 👋
 I'm James Calder, a senior CS student at Truman State University.
-I don't have a current project, but I am preparing for Hack Midwest!

 <!--